hhd-dev/hwinfo/devices/readme.md

 Wireshark only works with USB (+ networking) devices, but those are the devices we are mainly interested in.

-Install it along USBpcap and run it as administrator (otherwise you will be prompted for admin privileges before starting recordings).
+Install it along USBPcap and run it as administrator (otherwise you will be prompted for admin privileges before starting recordings).
 Then, select the gear icon next to one of the USBpcap devices and select to capture only the device you're interested in through the popup box.